anthonykhj/Too-Fast-Too-Furious/README.md

 An SQL-driven analysis of car rental data for safety and sustainability.

 ## 📌 Overview
-A data analysis project exploring driving behavior, rental patterns, and carbon emissions using SQL queries on a car rental dataset from Singapore.
+This project analyses driving behavior, rental patterns, and carbon emissions using SQL queries on a car rental dataset from Singapore.
 This project answers the following queries:
 | No. | Query | Database Tables Considered |
 |-----|------------------|--------------------------|
 | 1 | What are the unique `[generalLoc]`? | `postalCodeTBL` |